 Laube BL, Dolovich MB.
 Aerosols and aerosol drug delivery systems.
 In: Burks AW, Holgate ST, O'Hehir RE, et al, eds.
 Middleton's Allergy Principles and Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 63.

-Waller DG, Sampson AP.
+Waller DG.
 Asthma and chronic obstructive pulmonary disease.
-In: Waller DG, Sampson AP, eds.
+In: Waller DG, ed.
 Medical Pharmacology and Therapeutics.
-5th ed.
-Philadelphia, PA: Elsevier; 2018:chap 12.BACK TO TOP
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 12.BACK TO TOP

 Review Date: 1/8/2022

 Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.